Margaret Kaukas is Special Counsel in our civil law department, and leads our employment law team.

 Margaret has presented papers on workers compensation, work health and safety and industrial law at numerous conferences, seminars and workshops as well as providing formal training to institutional clients in relation to workers compensation, industrial and work health and safety law.
 Margaret also teaches new law graduates about industrial and workplace law in the Graduate Diploma in Legal Practice program.

-In 2018 Margaret was named by the Australian Financial Review as one of “Adelaide’s Best Lawyers” and, in 2017 and 2018 was recommended by her peers in the South Australian legal community as a leading expert in Industrial and Workplace Law (worker’s representation) in Doyles Guide.
+In 2018 Margaret was named by the Australian Financial Review as one of “Adelaide’s Best Lawyers” and, in 2017, 2018, 2019 and 2020 she was recommended by her peers in the South Australian legal community as a leading expert in Industrial and Workplace Law (worker’s representation) in Doyles Guide.

 Outside of work, Margaret is a passionate advocate for animals, and is an active volunteer with SA Dog Rescue, a not-for-profit animal rescue and re-homing organisation.